LabxSCUT/swan/README.rst

 INTRODUCTION
 --------------
-  Statistical Structural Variant Analysis for NGS (S2VAN, SWAN)
+  Statistical Structural Variant Analysis for NGS (S2VAN, SWAN) SWAN is an RcppArmadillo package.
+Please also read general online information to install R and Rcpp packages before proceed.

   There is a detailed PPT tutorial for install SWAN on Linux/OSX:
   `tutorial <http://bitbucket.org/charade/swan/wiki/doc/SWAN_Installation.ppt>`_